-- Winrock will take all necessary steps to ensure that all staff, consultants, volunteers and staff of project partners understand that the welfare and overall development of all children is to be respected. - Winrock recognizes that all children, whatever their age, culture, disability, gender identity, gender expression, language, racial origin, religious beliefs and/or sexual identity, have the right to protection from abuse as well as other protections and rights afforded children under the U.N. and ILO conventions on the rights of the child.
+- Winrock has zero tolerance for abuse, molestation, or any unsafe treatment of youth and Winrock will take all necessary steps to ensure that all staff, consultants, volunteers and staff of project partners understand that the welfare and overall development of all children is to be respected. - Winrock recognizes that all children, whatever their age, culture, disability, gender identity, gender expression, language, racial origin, religious beliefs and/or sexual identity, have the right to protection from abuse as well as other protections and rights afforded children under the U.N. and ILO conventions on the rights of the child.